Last reviewed 07 September 2021

 Oxford University is looking forward to welcoming new and returning students for the start of the next academic year in October.
-We would like to reassure its neighbours in the local community that our plans for the new term put the health and wellbeing of our students, staff and all those we share this city with as our highest priority.
+We would like to reassure our neighbours in the local community that our plans for the new term put the health and wellbeing of our students, staff and all those we share this city with as our highest priority.

 We are working closely with our colleagues in the local authorities and public health bodies, as well as Oxford Brookes University, on a range of measures to ensure we are able to continue our teaching and research safely and in accordance with government guidelines.
-We are also engaging with community partners, residents’ groups and business organisations to keep everyone living and working in Oxford fully informed as the situation develops.
+We are also engaging with community partners, residents’ groups and business organisations to keep everyone living and working in Oxford fully informed.

-The University has launched its COVID-19 response hub, providing detailed information on our plans for the 2020–21 academic year for people studying, researching, working and living in Oxford.
+The University has a COVID-19 response hub, providing detailed information on our plans for the 2021–22 academic year for people studying, researching, working and living in Oxford.